nf-core/rnafusion/docs/usage.md

 ### 2. Detecting fusions

 This step can either be run using all fusion detection tools or specifying individual tools.
 Visualisation tools will be run on all fusions detected.
-To run all tools (arriba, fusioncatcher, pizzly, squid, starfusion) use the `--all` parameter:
+To run all tools (`arriba`, `fusioncatcher`, `pizzly`, `squid`, `starfusion`) use the `--all` parameter:

 ```bash
 nextflow run nf-core/rnafusion \